 By Jillian Burt.
 Illustrations by Reg Mombassa. $55.00

 The book fleshes out the Sydney Opera House’s role as a symbol, reporting on how the resourcefulness and ingenuity of the resident arts companies, rock musicians and chefs is influencing the building’s evolution ahead of the renewal projects due to be completed in 2024.

-It has 16 pages of illustrations by artist and musician Reg Mombassa, many of them rare and never previously published or exhibited.
+It has illustrations by artist and musician Reg Mombassa, many of them rare and never previously published or exhibited.
 He’s practically Australia’s mythmaker-in-chief.
 His artworks and designs for surfwear company Mambo often include the Sydney Opera House in his analysis of Australian culture.